As an entrepreneur, what is your biggest concern when it comes to the marketplace?

 Well, the good news is that there is!

-And that requires creating a blue ocean strategy.
+And that requires creating a blue ocean strategy-your personal marketing strategy.

 What Is Blue Ocean Strategy?

 Blue Ocean Strategy was developed by W. Chan Kim and Renée Mauborgne of the INSEAD (the European Institute of Business Administration) and first set out in their 2005 book “Blue Ocean Strategy: How to Create Uncontested Market Space and Make the Competition Irrelevant.”

 Kim and Mauborgne determined that in business, there are two types of markets: red oceans and blue oceans.

 The oceans symbolize the markets.

 - Red markets are established markets where all of the competing companies are fighting over the same business.
 As a result, the water turns bloody (metaphorically speaking).

 - Blue oceans represent new markets where, since they’re unknown, there are no players other than the companies that create them.

 Demand isn’t fought over, because there’s no competition.